apache/iceberg/examples/README.md

     └── version-hint.text
 ```

-The metadata for your table is kept in json files (`v1.metadata.json` and `v2.metadata.json`).
-Version 1 of the metadata is written when your table is first created.
-It contains things like the table location, the schema and the partition spec:
+The metadata for your table is kept in json files and each commit to a table will produce a new metadata file.
+For tables using a metastore for the metadata, the file used is whichever file the metastore points at.
+For HadoopTables, the file used will be the latest version available.
+Look [here](https://iceberg.incubator.apache.org/spec/#table-metadata) for more information on metadata.

+The metadata file will contain things like the table location, the schema and the partition spec:

 ```json
 {